Classycutoff/lighting_controller/diary.md

 ## 06.03.2024 19.20 - 22.00 ; 2 h 40 min
 - Made audio analysis tools and functions, and made the first try on the visual equalizer.

+## 08.03.2024 18.00 - xx.xx ; x h xx min
+- Made the loudness db based, made a range of db values that affect it, and made some tweaks all around.